Is Electricity in Difficulty?

 Whereas in "The Catt Question" the electric charge could not get into place unless it travelled at the speed of light, in the new problem we found two electric currents travelling in opposite directions along a single conductor.

-Both problems are resolved if we postulate “Theory C”, which says that when a battery is connected to a lamp via two conductors and the lamp lights, electric current is not involved.
+All three problems are resolved if we postulate "Theory C" , which says that when a battery is connected to a lamp via two conductors and the lamp lights, electric current is not involved.
 The conductors, which Heaviside called “obstructors”, merely guide the electromagnetic energy (TEM Wave) in the space between them.
 Since the dielectric constant of copper is infinite, its impedance to a TEM Wave is zero, so energy cannot enter it.
 Similarly, rails are extremely rigid, so a train cannot enter them, but is guided forward by them in the space between them.

 It is not clear what was the dialogue during the removal of caloric or phlogiston from mainstream science in the 19th century.
 It is likely that the trauma of removing electricity will last through the twenty-first century.
 There is today much more at stake when paradigm change is threatened.